-The Tarwin Lower Memorial Hall was constructed in 1890 and extended between 1926 to 1933 and

-Institute Hall in the Shire and illustrates the early development of the Tarwin Lower district.7.
+The Tarwin Lower Memorial Hall was constructed in 1890 and extended between 1926 to 1933 and is located on Crown land at River Drive, Tarwin Lower.
+The Tarwin Lower Memorial Hall is of local historic, social and aesthetic significance to the Shire.
+Historically, it is the oldest existing Mechanics Institute Hall in the Shire and illustrates the early development of the Tarwin Lower district.7.

-The hall consists of a main hall, stage, 2x meeting rooms and kitchen and is managed by a local

-Committee of Management.
+The hall consists of a main hall, stage, 2x meeting rooms and kitchen and is managed by a local Committee of Management.